Mt. Lebanon, Pennsylvania

 Mt.
 Lebanon (locally /'lɛb.ə.nən/) is a township with home rule status in Allegheny County, Pennsylvania, United States.
-The population was 34,075 at the 2020 census.
-It is a first ring suburb of Pittsburgh, and located within Pittsburgh’s suburban South Hills region.
+It is a first ring suburb of Pittsburgh located 4-6 mi south of the city's downtown.

-Established in 1912 as a farming community, Mt.
+Originally established as a farming community, Mt.
 Lebanon became a streetcar suburb with the arrival of transit lines and a real estate subdivision in 1901, offering easy access to Downtown Pittsburgh.
+In 1912, Mount Lebanon was incorporated as a "First Class Township" under Pennsylvania state law.
 The 1924 opening of the Liberty Tunnel further improved automobile access.
 In 1975, it adopted one of Pennsylvania's first home rule charters.
+The town's original name was "Mount Lebanon".
+The 1975 home rule charter changed it to "Mt.
+Lebanon".

 History

 The first European settlers arrived in 1773–1774, having purchased the land from the descendants of William Penn; other pioneers soon bought land from the state government.

-In 1912, Mount Lebanon Township was incorporated as a "First Class Township" under Pennsylvania state law.
-It had formerly been a part of Scott Township, which in turn traces its origins to the long-defunct St. Clair Township.
+Mount Lebanon, before incoporating in 1912, was part of Scott Township, which in turn traces its origins to the long-defunct St. Clair Township.
 Mount Lebanon was not named for two Cedar of Lebanon trees that were planted in 1850 on Washington Road near the top of Bower Hill Road, but was named after the area from which they came, Mount Lebanon, due to the similarities between the two landscapes.
 Prior to the incorporation of the township, the "Mount Lebanon" name was used for the area of Upper St. Clair Township near the cedar trees.
 In the 1880s, a post office located near the transplanted cedar trees was named "Mount Lebanon".
 Incorporators of neighboring Dormont Borough initially tried to use the "Mount Lebanon" name in 1909, but were opposed by residents of the future Mount Lebanon Township.

 In 1928, Mount Lebanon became the first First Class township in Pennsylvania to adopt the council–manager form of government and has had an appointed manager serving as the chief administrative officer since that time.